espressomd/espresso/doc/sphinx/lb.rst

     .. note:: Please cite :cite:`sega13c` if you use the Shan Chen implementation described below.

-    The Lattice Boltzmann variant of Shan and
+    The lattice Boltzmann variant of Shan and
     Chen :cite:`shan93a` is widely used as it is simple and yet very effective in reproducing the most important traits of multi-component or multi-phase fluids.
-The version of the Shan-Chen method implemented in is an extension to bi-component fluids of the multi-relaxation-times Lattice Boltzmann with fluctuations applied to all modes, that is already present in |es|.
+The version of the Shan-Chen method implemented in is an extension to bi-component fluids of the multi-relaxation-times lattice Boltzmann with fluctuations applied to all modes, that is already present in |es|.
 It also features coupling with particles :cite:`sega13c` and
     component-dependent particle interactions (see sections